 Once the decision to create this site was made, my husband and I went on

 a 3 day Rescue Mission in southern New Jersey.
-My friend Nevenka hunts
+A friend of mine who

-in London and my friend Kitty who owned a Tea Shop is on the hunt for Rescues as well.
+lives in London and my friend Kitty who owned a Tea Shop hunt for Rescues as well.